code-ninja/in-60-seconds/PITCHME.md

 ---

 ## Don't do C.Y.A.E (Cover your ass engineering)
-Don't throw your teammates under the bus, instead, try to help others out and make yourself accountable for them
+Don't throw your teammates under the bus, instead, try to help others out and make yourself accountable for them.

 ---